bedmison/OpenDSA/RST/en/CS3slides/Hashing.rst

 Hashing
 -------

+.. slide:: Hashing

+   Definition: A method for storing and retrieving records from a database.

+   Allows for the insert, delete, and search of records based on a search key value.

+   Properly implemented, a hash system will look at only one or two records for each operation

+   Performs much better than the typical :math:`O(log n)` for binary search.

-.. slide:: Hashing (1)
+.. slide:: Hashing (2)

-   Hashing: The process of mapping a key value to a position in a table.

    A hash function maps key values to positions.
 It is denoted by :math:`h`.